-Please see our recent post on how to access Medicaidfor nursing home and long-term care on for in-depth information on Medicaid funding for nursing home care.
+Please see our recent post on how to access

-To choose the right facility for yourself or a loved one, first you need to decide on the location.
+To choose the right facility for yourself or a loved one, you first need to decide on the location.
 Compile a list of the facilities and addresses, telephone numbers, and look them up on the internet to gather initial information about the nursing homes you may be interested in.

 You can now choose the nursing homes you want to consider, and go to the facilities and visit them!
 You can also call ahead of time to ask questions about special care needs or other questions you may have.
-It's always good practice to call and schedule an appointmentbefore showing up in person.
+It's always good practice to call and schedule an

 Tour the nursing home